xopxe/lumen/README.md

 Lumen has no external dependencies nor C code, and runs on unmodified Lua (works with Lua 5.1, 5.2 and LuaJIT).
 Tasks that interface with LuaSocket and nixio for socket and async file I/O support are provided.

 Lumen's [API reference](http://xopxe.github.com/Lumen/) is available online.
+Notice that this is a second generation API (2.0).
+If you come from the past and are interested in the old Lumen, check the "v1.0" branch.

 WARNING: Lumen is under heavy development, and API changes happen rather frequently, as other weird breakages.